Henan China Travel Guide

 Navigate a non-English speaking environment, building confidence in new settings.

-Adapt to a different cultural context and embrace new daily routines.
+Adapt to a new cultural context and embrace new daily routines.

 Familiarize yourself with and successfully use new payment systems and local apps.